rhdtownsend/msg/docs/source/user-guide/python-walkthrough.rst

    F_surf_B = photgrid_B.flux(dx)
    F_surf_V = photgrid_V.flux(dx)

-To convert these into apparent magnitudes, we first convert them to Earth fluxes using the inverse-square law, and then use :wiki:`Pogson's <N._R._Pogson>` logarithmic formula:
+To convert these into apparent magnitudes, we first dilute them to Earth fluxes using the inverse-square law, and then use :wiki:`Pogson's <N._R._Pogson>` logarithmic formula:

 .. jupyter-execute::